 That said, it’s only natural to be curious about your “bench press number.”

-It’s something you’re bound to be asked sooner or later along your fitness journey.
+It’s something you’re bound to be asked sooner or later along your fitness journey and you want to be able to give them a number that meets bench press standards.

 Although the number obviously varies from person to person, there are some ways for you to figure out how much you should be able to bench right now.

-The average guy can bench press 135 pounds, but there are other factors that can help you hone in on a more specific number, so let’s take a look at a table featuring factors such as weight, experience, age, and gender.
+The average bench press for a male is 135 pounds, but there are other factors that can help you hone in on a more specific number, so let’s take a look at a table featuring factors such as weight, experience, age, and gender.

 How Much Should I Be Able To Bench?

-Here’s a table that outlines the average weight that men should be able to bench, based on their experience level and age.
+Here’s a table that outlines the weight that an average man should be able to perform, based on their experience level and age.

 Age (if he weighs 120lbs)

-It makes sense that someone who trains regularly will lift more – and not just when it comes to benching.
+It makes sense that someone who trains regularly will lift more – and not just when it comes to bench pressing.

-Doing other exercises, like floor dumbbell presses, will help to increase fitness level and boost muscle growth, which will help one progress to benching heavier weight.
+Doing other exercises, like floor dumbbell presses, will help to increase fitness level and boost muscle growth, which will help one progress to the bench pressing standards.
+Additionally taking supplements such as beta alanine will help as well since it will help you build more muscle.

-Let’s now take a look at the same table for women.
+Let’s now take a look at the same table for the average woman.

 Age (if she weighs 100lbs)